Supplement Clarity

 Print up the studies and show them the research so they can analyze them for you.
 Here are the studies again:

-Does Black Seed Oil Cure HIV?
+Does Black Seeds Cure HIV?

 Three clinical studies have demonstrated black seed oil appears to decrease CD4 counts and viral loads in people infected with the HIV virus.
 Both studies are conducted by the same researchers in the UK and Nigera.